Deploying to AWS Permalink to " Deploying to AWS"

 aws sub-generator Permalink to "aws sub-generator"

-- You can only use it with a MySQL database (PostgreSQL and Oracle will be added later).
+- You can only use it with a SQL database (but note that Oracle and Microsoft SQL Server aren’t supported).

 ~/.aws/credentials on Mac/Linux or

-C:\Users\USERNAME\.aws\credentials on Windows.
+C:\Users\USERNAME\.aws\credentials on Windows, as follows:

 [default] aws_access_key_id = your_access_key aws_secret_access_key = your_secret_key